-I’m going to explicate a formula that should serve as the entire foundation on which you perceive the problems of others as well as how they respond to them.
+I’m going to explicate a formula that, I believe, should serve as the entire foundation on which we perceive the problems of others as well as how they respond to them.

 Keeping the principles of non-judgment and an infinite amount of understanding in mind…

 If you don’t understand every single angle of another’s struggle, don’t judge it.